viewstools/docs/README.md

 Happy editing!

-## I ran views-morph on my project and it created a bunch of other files, what's going on?
+## I ran views-morph on my project, and it created a bunch of other files, title's going on?
 Say you have a View called `My.view`.
 When morphing it, Views will create a file called `My.view.js`.
 If you're morphing to `react-dom`, it will also create a `My.view.css` that gets automatically imported.
 You can avoid that external CSS